Skip to main content

 SQL

-Markdown code fences in Evidence run SQL queries and return data.
-The SQL dialect matches the database you're connecting to.
+Code fences in Evidence markdown files run inline queries and return data.
+These code fences run the DuckDB SQL dialect.
 More on Queries.

 ```sql orders_by_month